arrow-kt/arrow/kategory-docs/docs/docs/patterns/monadcomprehensions/README.md

   }
 ```

-Note that `bindIn()` and `bindMIn()` don't assure that the execution will return to the same thread where the binding started, as it depends on the implementation of the data type.
+Note that `bindIn()` and `bindInM()` don't assure that the execution will return to the same thread where the binding started, as it depends on the implementation of the data type.
 This means that for the previous snippet [`IO`]({{ '/docs/effects/io' | relative_url }}) may calculate count and average on different threads than what [`Option`]({{ '/docs/datatypes/option' | relative_url }}) or [`Try`]({{ '/docs/datatypes/try' | relative_url }}) would.

 ### What if I'd like to run multiple operations independently from each other, in a non-sequential way?